UPPMAX/HPC-python/docs/day1/batch.rst

 .. questions::

-   - What are the UPPMAX and HPC2N clusters?
+   - What are the UPPMAX, HPC2N, LUNARC, and NSC clusters?
    - What is a batch job?
    - How to make a batch job?